Sulemanitmer/Texas-Tax/README.md

 # Texas-Tax
 Calculates the tax on a price

-It ask for the name and the price of the item then outputs the tax, item name, price and the total price.
+The program ask for the name and the price of the item then outputs the following: the tax price, item name, price of the item and the total price.

+Project completed

 # Executable from Eclipse